Accessibility essentials for content creation

 - How to make videos accessible with closed captions

-The University website has over 5,000 PDF files, most of which do not comply with accessibility legislation.
+The University website has more than 5000 PDF files, most of which do not comply with accessibility legislation.

 If documents do not meet accessibility standards they could be breaking the Equality Act 2010.

 How can we improve the accessibility of PDF files?

 Headings communicate the organisation of content on a page.

 Web browsers, plug-ins, and assistive technologies can use them to provide in-page navigation and to understand the relative importance of the information.

 If you are preparing a document to be uploaded to the internet, you can give it a very simple, web-friendly filename.

 Avoid using any special characters, capital letters or spaces.